by Christine Woolstenhulme, QCC, QMCS, CPC, CMRS

 Physical Status Modifiers

-Physical Status Modifiers is a classification system under the classifications and guidelines used for more than 60 years by the American Society of Anesthesiologists to communicate a patients' pre-anesthesia medical co-morbidities.
+Physical Status Modifiers are a classification system under the classifications and guidelines used for more than 60 years by the American Society of Anesthesiologists to communicate a patient's pre-anesthesia medical co-morbidities, Physical status modifiers are also used in determining anesthesia fees.

 For example,